MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MailboxRepairRequest.md

 ```

 ### -Mailbox
-!!!
-Exchange Server 2010

-The Mailbox parameter specifies the mailbox on which you will run this command.
-You can use the following values:

-- GUID

-- Distinguished name (DN)

-- Domain\\Account

-- User principal name (UPN)

-- LegacyExchangeDN

-- SMTP address

-- Alias

-You can't use this parameter in conjunction with the Database parameter.

-!!!
-Exchange Server 2013, Exchange Server 2016

 The Mailbox parameter specifies the mailbox on which you run this command.
 You can use the following values:

 - GUID